fanout/express-grip/README.md

 ## License

+(C) 2015, 2020 Fanout, Inc.
-`express-grip` is offered under the MIT license.
-See the LICENSE file.
+Licensed under the MIT License, see file LICENSE for details.